dekuNukem/daytripper/README.md

 The laser ToF sensor can detect motion within 120cm (47 inches).

-The wireless communication range between transmitter and receiver should be around 100 meters (330 feet) open air.
-Might be less in indoor environments.
+The wireless communication range between TX and RX should be around 100 meters (330 feet) open air.
+Less in indoor environments.

 ### How is the battery life?